Hudson River School: Founder

 Thomas Cole is generally acknowledged as the founder of the School.
-He took a steamship up the Hudson in the autumn of 1825, stopping first at West Point then at Catskill landing.
+He took a steamboat up the Hudson in the autumn of 1825, stopping first at West Point then at Catskill landing.
 He hiked west, high into the eastern Catskill Mountains of New York to paint the first landscapes of the area.
 The first review of his work appeared in the New York Evening Post on November 22, 1825.
 Cole was from England and the brilliant autumn colors in the American landscape inspired him.
 His close friend Asher Brown Durand became a prominent figure in the school.
 A prominent element of the Hudson River School was its themes of nationalism, nature, and property.
 Adherents of the movement also tended to be suspicious of the economic and technological development of the age.

 Second generation

 Frederic Edwin Church, Niagara Falls, 1857, Corcoran Gallery of Art, Washington, D.C.

 Albert Bierstadt, Among the Sierra Nevada, California, 1868, Smithsonian American Art Museum, Washington, D.C.